 “Okay so why don’t you nip up Hunters Road and bring us back a zebra for dinner?” said Ron sarcastically.
 “I’m starving.”

-I realised suddenly that I too was extraordinarily hungry and started honking again.
+I suddenly realised that I too was extraordinarily hungry and started honking with laughter again.
 Even Squeak began to laugh but stopped himself abruptly.
-I laughed about that for far too long and when everyone was talking about other things I couldn’t help running mental replays of Squeak in his tuxedo tucking into a zebra, at Ron in the Lion hat, at me firing out clichés to Se-ra-fee-nah until I found myself smiling stupidly and softly snorting at random intervals.
+I laughed about that for far too long and when everyone was talking about other things, I couldn’t help running mental replays of Squeak in his tuxedo tucking into a zebra, at Ron in the Lion hat, at me firing out clichés to Se-ra-fee-nah until I found myself smiling stupidly and softly snorting at random intervals.

 An hour or so later when everyone had gone home, I began to feel terrible.
-I had behaved very badly to my friends and I needed to somehow put out an online blanket apology to let everyone know how sorry I was.
-I was still feeling a bit woozy but when Mummy was watching television and the keyboard was free, I saw my opportunity and took it.
+I had embarrassed myself in front of my friends and I needed to somehow put out an online blanket apology to let everyone know how sorry I was.
+Mummy was watching television and she had left her laptop open on her Facebook page.
+I saw my opportunity and took it.
 I’m really pleased with the result.
 I think I’ve shrewdly managed to cover all bases whilst ensuring that no-one bears any long-term grudges after my ingenious post: